 A doctor will prescribe pain medication to help ease any pain and discomfort following the surgery.
 The following may also help to ease pain and aid recovery:

 - drinking plenty of fluids

 - eating a bland diet consisting of foods that are easy to swallow, such as mashed bananas or applesauce

 - if a doctor permits, taking pain relievers before a meal to help ease pain or discomfort from eating

 - resting as much as possible

-A tonsillectomy is a common procedure that doctors use to treat chronic infections of the tonsils or other complications, such as breathing issues or snoring.
+A tonsillectomy is a common procedure that doctors use to treat chronic or recurrent tonsillitis or issues involving enlarged or abnormal tonsils.